nirdeshdwa/anime_dcgan/README.md

 from IPython import display
 ```

-##**Find GPU**
+## **Find GPU**
 The following code helps us find GPU device name.
-If no GPU is available, the code will throw error message, you can neglect the message.
+If no GPU is available, the code will throw an error message, you can neglect the message.

 > Google Colab provides GPU runtime for 12 hrs per day for free users, so it's a good idea to write the code without GPU and change to GPU runtime during the training.